msholk/ml_final_project/README.md

 ### Data Source:

-I am e using the Weight Lifting Exercises Dataset from HAR (Human Activity Recognition) data, which contains sensor data from wearable devices attached to subjects performing exercises.
+I am using the Weight Lifting Exercises Dataset from HAR (Human Activity Recognition) data, which contains sensor data from wearable devices attached to subjects performing exercises.

 ### Prediction Goal: